tensorflow/tensorflow/tensorflow/tools/graph_transforms/README.md

 Args: None \
 Prerequisites: None

-In the early days of TensorFlow, batch normalization was implemented using a single monolithic `BatchNormWithGlobalNormalization` op.
+In the early days of TensorFlow, batch normalization was implemented using single monolithic ops like `BatchNormWithGlobalNormalization` or `FusedBatchNorm`.
 In modern versions, adding batch normalization from Python will give you a series of smaller math ops instead, to achieve the same effect without special-purpose code.
 If you have a graph that uses the older-style, this transform will recognize and optimize those ops for inference, in the same way that the [fold_batch_norms](#fold_batch_norms) transform does for the new approach.

 ### freeze_requantization_ranges